nhanwei/nhanwei.github.io/_posts/2019-03-05-broken-comb-data-science.md

 ## 4. Run-through of DS skills and tools

-**<center>A high level and non-exhaustive list off the top of my head.
+**<center>I'm not going to list down everything.
+This is a high level and non-exhaustive list off the top of my head.
 TAKE NOTE: You are NOT expected to know everything to get started. </center>**

 * **Mathematics**
     * Linear Algebra